3rdsphere/3rdsphere/README.md

 - 👀 I’m interested in cloud security (Azure/M365)
 - 🌱 I’m currently learning BAC/AT
 - 💞️ I’m looking to collaborate on cloud security
-- 📫 How to reach me in the deakweb
+- 📫 How to reach me in the darkweb

 <!---
 3rdsphere/3rdsphere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.